swarm-lab/trackR/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: This is the template for suggesting new features for trackR
+about: Suggest an idea to improve trackR
 title: ''
 labels: ''
 assignees: ''